Credits

 T = 50% T1 + 50% T2

-To calculate L, one assessment (L1), a follow up grade (S) and a project (P) are used:
+To calculate L, a tracking grade (S), a project (P), and an inter-process communication exercise (E) are used:

-The CTf grade is calculated using a theory exam (T) and a laboratory exam (L).
-To accomplish this grade is mandatory to do both exams.
-This option is only available for those students that fail the continuous assessment.
+The CTf grade is calculated through a theory exam (T) and a laboratory exam (L).
+To obtain this grade, it is mandatory to complete both exams.
+Only students who have not passed the continuous assessment or those who, having passed it, choose to waive their continuous assessment grade, are eligible for this option.
 The formula is as follows:

 CTf = 50% T + 50% L